 How to apply as an applicant

-If you are applying to the nursing or midwifery degree programme on the basis of examination results, you are considered a standard applicant.
+If you are applying to the nursing or midwifery degree programme on the basis of examination results, you are considered an applicant.
 You must meet the education requirements of both the Nursing and Midwifery Board of Ireland (NMBI); and the individual Higher Education Institution (HEI).

 NMBI entry requirements